After Post – by Silvia Barreto

 If the contiguity of these images leads to real changes that have occurred, since the rural landscapes and the first drawings of villages under construction gave place, after almost four centuries, to urban constructions that hide or transform the skyline, it also alludes to what remains.
 The fascination for the simple contemplation of the landscape from a perspective that allows the eye to reach the distant, as well as interest in travel narratives and the genuine experience of getting to know different places may still linger as practices to which we attribute value.

 The artist was not in person in the locations referred in his works.
 Worked to recognize the topography of the landscapes, portrayed by Post, in the pictures of today’s travelers searched in the Internet, and in fact became familiar with them.

 Interestingly, the artifice of lenticular printing gives the works of the After Post series an aspect that, to be noticed, requires the presence of the observer facing the work.
 In this type of printing, vertical lines of each image are intercalated, and receive a plastic lens whose effect is such that we see a picture or another as we move before the work, recovering the irreducible dimension of the experience of enjoyment that art in situ demand.

-Originally published for Felipe Cama’s exhibition “After Post”, at Baoba Gallery, Joaquim Nabuco Foundation, Recife – November 2010
+Text for the exhibition “After Post”, Baoba Gallery, Joaquim Nabuco Foundation, Recife, November 2010.